UQ-RCC/hpc-docs/Bunya-User-Guide.md

 ***Please note***: In Slurm your job will start in the directory/folder you submitted from.
 This is different to PBS behaviour on Tinaroo/FlashLite where your job started in your home directory.
 So on Bunya, using slurm, there is no need to change into the job directory, unless this is different to the directory you submitted from.

-***Please note***: There is currently no equivalent to the **$TMPDIR** that was available on FlashLite and Tinaroo.
-Until this has been set up users are required to use their `/scratch/user` directory for temporary files.
-RCC is working to set up a large and fast space for temporary files which will accommodate similar loads as was possible on FlashLite, if not more.
+***Please note***: If your job produces temporary files during the calculation or if you need a space to write to that does not impact your quotas in `/home`, `/scratch/user` or `/scratch/project` then please use **$TMPDIR** during your calculations. **$TMPDIR** is automatically created at the start of a job and is then automatically deleted at the end of the job.
+It is therefore the best place to write temporary files (those not needed after the calculation is done) to.
+If you use **$TMPDIR** for output you wish to keep then please make sure you copy all needed files to a location in `/home`, `/scratch/user`, `/scratch/project` or `/QRISdata`.
+A big (all in one go) copy from **$TMPDIR** to `/QRISdata` (RDM) at the end of a job is possible.

 ***Accounting has now been switched on and will be enforced.
-Users cannot run jobs without a valid Account String.
+Users cannot run jobs without a valid AccountString.
 All valid AccountStrings start with `a_` and are all lower case letters.
 If you do not have a valid AccountString then please contact your supervisor.
 AccountStrings and access are managed by research groups and group leaders.
 Groups who wish to use Bunya are required to apply to set up a group with a valid AccountString.
 Only group leaders can apply to set up such a group.
 A PhD student or postdoc without their own funding and group should not apply.
 Applications can be made by contacting [rcc-support@uq.edu.au](mailto:rcc-support@uq.edu.au). ***

-***It takes some time for new AccountStrings to migrate to Slurm.
-If you still get the error `Unable to allocate resources: Invalid account or account/partition combination specified` after one business day after your user account on Bunya has been enabled, please contact [rcc-support@uq.edu.au](mailto:rcc-support@uq.edu.au).***

 ### Simple script for AI GPUs.